Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Online Maximum-Likelihood Quantum State Tomography by Q-Soft-Bayes

 \section{Online Maximum-Likelihood Quantum State Tomography by Q-Soft-Bayes}

-Following the roadmap described in Section \ref{sec_intro}, we first propose a game of online quantum state tomography.
-Then, we propose the Q-Soft-Bayes algorithm and analyze its regret.
-Finally, we apply online-to-batch conversion to obtain a randomized online algorithm for ML QST.
+Following the discussion in Section \ref{sec_intro}, we first propose a \emph{game of online quantum state tomography} as a quantum extension of online portfolio selection.
+Then, we ``quantumize'' Soft-Bayes to derive a no-regret algorithm for the game and analyse its regret.
+Finally, we adopt the online-to-batch conversion and bound the expected optimization error of the resulting algorithm.